|

 2

-is maximized, it will require the conversion of less than a pound
+is maximized, it will require the conversion of less than a

 of course, gold is financially vulnerable due to its relationship

 to the various international currencies.
-This was evident in a
+This was evident in

-value.
+a lower value.

 However, there did appear to be an unwritten rule communicated

 that day.
-There would be a major problem for South Africa if the
+There would be a major problem for South Africa if

-value of gold was to fall beneath, say, $300.00 U.S. per ounce.
+the value of gold was to fall beneath, say, $300.00 U.S. per

-point is, with new transmutation technologies, we can create the
+The point is, with new transmutation technologies, we can create

-Platinum, another precious metal economically valued higher than
+Platinum, another precious metal economically valued higher

-nickel deposits of Ontario, Canada.
+in the vast nickel deposits of Ontario, Canada.

 In association with platinum, the precious metal industry recognized

-a series of elements known as the PLATINUM GROUP METALS, or better
+a series of elements known as the PLATINUM GROUP METALS, or

-known as "PGMs."
+better known as "PGMs."
 The Platinum Group Metals,

 3